cosmos/sdk-tutorials/liquidity-module/index.md

  Relay 1 acks from cosmoshub-testnet => myblockchain
  ```

+After your transaction is complete, check your balance on the Gravity DEX testnet to confirm your token transfer.

 See your balance at [https://api.testnet.cosmos.network/cosmos/bank/v1beta1/balances/](https://api.testnet.cosmos.network/cosmos/bank/v1beta1/balances/cosmosxxxxx).

-Take a closer look at the `ibc/denomhash` denominator.
-When you create a new pool, you in put this denom to make a pair with one of the existing native token.
-On the testnet, create a pair with `uphoton`.
+Take a closer look at the `ibc/denomhash`.
+When you create a new pool, you use this denom to create a pair with one of the existing native tokens.
+On the testnet, create a pair with `uphoton` and the `ibc/denomhash`.

-**Tip:** See the balance of `uphoton` and `ibc/denomhash` on terminal:
+**Tip:** To query the balance of `uphoton` and `ibc/denomhash` on your terminal:

 ```bash
 gaiad query bank balances cosmosxxxx --node https://testnet.cosmos.network:443